Pulpwood: Wood residuals

-Saw residuals are used as pulp wood.
+Saw residuals are used as pulpwood.
 The most important of these are the side cuttings from lumber edger.
 This gives wood with almost only sapwood and no heartwood.
 The sapwood is easier to pulp. due to a more open structure and less content of extractive than the heartwood.
-The fiber length of sapwood is generally longer than the fiber length of heartwood.
+The fibre length of sapwood is generally longer than the fibre length of heartwood.
 The sapwood is also normally lighter and that is an advantage when producing mechanical pulp as less bleaching of wood pulp is needed.

-Earlier sawdust had some limited use in paper production.
-It gives very short fibers that are suitable as part of the furnish for paper tissue and writing papers.
-Saw blades have become thinner and with smaller teeth making the sawdust too small as fiber source.
+Sawdust gives very short fibres that are suitable as part of the furnish for paper tissue and writing papers.
+Saw blades have become thinner and with smaller teeth making the sawdust too small as fibre source.